jiehaopenpen/SNUV_TOMO/README.md

 5. The maximal iteration number of IRCD, and whether the intermediate results should be saved, can be specified in **settings.h**.

-6. Run the commands *./SNUV_IRCD* and *./ASDPOCS*to reconstruct the image from the projection vector using SNUV-IRCD and TV-ASDPOCS, respectively.
-The reconstructions are saved in binary&png files located in the **reconstructions** folder.
+6. Run the commands *./SNUV_IRCD* and *./ASDPOCS* to reconstruct the image from the projection vector using SNUV_IRCD and TV_ASDPOCS, respectively.
+The reconstructions are saved in binary & png files located in the **reconstructions** folder.